-The most commonly used form of GPS technology, navigation systems are electronic devices that are often on-board vehicles and installed to an automobile's 12 volt system and placed on the front windshield.
+The most commonly used form of GPS technology, navigation systems are electronic devices that are often on-board vehicles and installed to an automobile's 12-volt system and placed on the front windshield.
 The GPS receives satellite signals and uses that data to accurately determine position.
-The devices then work with mapping programs to help drivers with routing or directions.
-This form of GPS technology is perfect for those traveling in new places, or who commonly become lost.
+The devices then work with mapping programs to help drivers with routeing or directions.
+This form of GPS technology is perfect for those travelling to new places, or who commonly become lost.

 GPS Tracking System

-Data format that allows GPS users to exchange files, regardless if the systems are supported by conflicting operating systems or programing software.
-GPX format provides users a unique way to write, read and download routes.
+The data format that allows GPS users to exchange files, regardless if the systems are supported by conflicting operating systems or programing software.
+GPX format provides users with a unique way to write, read and download routes.

-Term used to define "Global System Mobile Communications", which is currently the only form of cellular service offered throughout Europe.
-An international standard for digital mobile telecommunications systems, this form of technology was created to provide an alternative solution to analog.
-Mobile communication devices and trackers that utilize GSM use SIM cards.
+A term used to define "Global System Mobile Communications", which is currently the only form of cellular service offered throughout Europe.
+An international standard for digital mobile telecommunications systems, this form of technology was created to provide an alternative solution to analogue.
+Mobile communication devices and trackers that utilise GSM use SIM cards.

-Connection between electrical wires/cables and a vehicle's or piece of equipment's circuit (Often 12 volt system in automobiles).
-This form of connection offers an alternative source of power that can keep a device powered by means other than internal battery.
+The connection between electrical wires/cables and a vehicle's or piece of equipment's circuit (Often 12-volt system in automobiles).
+This form of connection offers an alternative source of power that can keep a device powered by means other than an internal battery.

 Acronyms for the "National Marine Electronics Association", a unifying force behind the electronics industries that provides a file extension format that is an industry standard.
 Initially developed to aid in marine electronic equipment in the 1908s, the technology is now common among GPS technological systems.

 Software consisting of multiple data and programs that basically operates on computers and manages hardware.
 Some of the most common operating systems people utilise every day on their personal computers include Microsoft Windows programs and Mac OS X. However, Google has been in the process of creating an OS that many people believe could be one of the efficient.